-- 8. The Pensions Board shall adhere to the operational policies of the Fund.
-Membership - 9.
-The Pensions Board consists of 12 persons made up of six employer and six member representatives in equal proportion, two of which will be Elected Members of the Administering Authority.
+- 9. The Pensions Board consists of 10 persons made up of 5 employer and 5 member representatives in equal proportion.
 Substitutes shall not be appointed.
-Further, details with regards to membership can be found in the Fund's Representation Policy which is available on its website. - 10.
+Further details with regards the membership can be found in the Fund's Representation Policy which is available on its website. - 10.
 Representatives (both employer and member) should be able to demonstrate their capacity to attend and complete the necessary preparation for meetings and participate in training as required. - 11.
-Recruitment to the board will follow the Fund's 'Pensions Board Appointments Policy'. - 12.
-The quorum requires, at least one member from each category of member and employer representatives.
-If the Chair and the Vice Chair are not present a Chair will be nominated by majority from those in attendance. - 13.
-The term of office for a person appointed to the Pensions Board shall be for a period no shorter than one year and no longer than two rotations of nominations for their term of office (where the person is an elected Councillor, whichever is the shortest).
-Nominations for employer and member representatives to the Pensions Board shall take biennial rotation.
+Recruitment to the Board will follow the Fund's 'Pensions Board Appointments Policy'. - 12.
+The Quorum requires at least one member from each category of member and employer representatives.
+If the Chair and the Vice Chair are not present, a Chair will be nominated by majority from those in attendance. - 13.
+The term of office for a person appointed to the Pensions Board shall be for a period no shorter than one year and no longer than two rotations of nominations or their term of office.
+Nomination for employer and member representatives to the Pensions Board shall take biennial rotation.
 This is to ensure a consistency of knowledge within the Pensions Board and to assist with the development of knowledge and experience.
-Where vacancies occur in year the nomination process will follow and there will not be a nomination for that seat in the same year. - 14.
+Where vacancies occur in year the nomination process will follow and there will not be an annual nomination for that seat in the same year. - 14.
 Nominations to the Pensions Board will be sought from the nominating body group on each occasion as the rotation for appointment arises.
 Trade Union member representatives will be nominated by the relevant Trade Union.
-Where more than one nomination is received for employer representatives from the Fund employer base, interviews for the vacant position will be held by the Chair and Vice Chair (where they are not on rotation), together with the Director of Pensions (or their nominated officer) and the Head of Governance and Corporate Services. - 15.
+Where more than one nomination is received for employer representatives from the Fund employer base, interviews for the vacant position will be held by the Chair or Vice Chair (where they are not on rotation) together with the Executive Director of Pensions (or their nominated officer) and the Head of Governance, Risk and Assurance. - 15.
 Persons appointed to the Pensions Board are expected to make themselves available to attend meetings and to complete relevant training.
-Persons appointed who fail to meet their training target and/or attend less than two meetings and one structured training event each year may be asked to leave the Board and a replacement sought from their nominating body unless there are exceptional reasons for their failure to attend.
+Persons appointed who fail to meet the 22 hour training target and/or attend less than two meetings and one structured training event each year will be asked to leave the Board and a replacement sought from their nominating body unless there are exceptional reasons for their failure to attend.
 Such reasons to be considered by the Pensions Board. - 16.
-Other than by ceasing to be eligible to sit on the Pensions Board (to include failure to attend meetings), a person appointed to the pensions board may only be removed from the position during their term of office by majority vote of the Pensions Board.
+Other than by ceasing to be eligible to sit on the Pensions Board (to include failure to attend meetings), a person appointed to the Pensions Board may only be removed from the position during their term of office by majority vote of the Pensions Board.

-17. A person appointed to the Pensions Board may retire their position at any time.
-In such cases a nomination will be sought from their nominating body.
+- 17. A person appointed to the Pensions Board may retire their position at any time.
+In such cases, a nomination will be sought from their nominating group. - 18.
+In line with guidance from the Pensions Regulatory, the Board will lead an inclusive governing body culture which seeks to ensure diversity and inclusion across the Fund's policies and working practice.